ory/keto-client-java/docs/EnginesApi.md

 # **addOryAccessControlPolicyRoleMembers**
 > OryAccessControlPolicyRole addOryAccessControlPolicyRoleMembers(flavor, id, body)

-Add a member to an ORY Access Control Policy Role
+Add a Member to an ORY Access Control Policy Role

 Roles group several subjects into one.
 Rules can be assigned to ORY Access Control Policy (OACP) by using the Role ID as subject in the OACP.